 A member asked:

-i have pttd and tendonitis in my left foot from rigid flat feet. i wear a custom brace, which helps. am i a candidate for prp?
+I have pttd and tendonitis in my left foot from rigid flat feet. i wear a custom brace, which helps. am i a candidate for prp?

 Dr. Eric Bluman answered

-23 years experience Orthopedic Foot and Ankle Surgery
+Specializes in Orthopedic Foot and Ankle Surgery

 No: Prp has been used in a number of situations to help heal tissues.
 When you have a rigid deformity prp will not restore the motion and regeration of the tendons will not improve your situation.
 A custom brace such as an ankle foot arthosis or arizona brave are non-operative options.
 Operative treatmetn would consist of a hindfoot fusion.